How to deal with the bedroom tax

 This is called a:

 Check the deduction is less than the cut in benefit under the bedroom tax or you could be worse off.

-You have a right to take in a lodger if you have a:
+You can take in a lodger if you have a:

-If you provide a meal such as breakfast, the following rental income from a lodger is ignored:
+If you provide a meal such as breakfast, these amounts of rental income will not count: